Zihang97/Cloud-Native-Data-Analysis-Platform/README.md

 ## 1. Vision and Goals Of The Project:

-Self Service Cloud-Native Data Analysis Platform is a platform for data scientists to ingest and analyze data on the cloud based on user specific requirements.
+Self Service Cloud-Native Data Analysis Platform is a platform for data scientists to ingest and analyze data on the cloud using varying levels of managed services based on user requirements.

 Goals:
-- Providing a platform for modern ETL (Extract/Transform/Load) pipeline
+- Select tools and services for each component (Compute, Storage, Data Analysis, Security, and UI) based on tradeoffs of using managed services versus custom solutions
-- Develop a data science infrastructure within the cloud that can:
+- Develop data science infrastructure within the cloud that can:
-                - Pull data from a bucket and return it to that
+  - Pull and store data in cloud storage solution
-                - Transform the data
+  - Perform transform operations on data
-                - Leverage standardized data science software (tensorflow, BigQuery etc.)
+  - Leverage standardized data science softare (Tensorflow, BigQuery, etc.)
-- Present decisions made throughout the development process along with tradeoffs between the current approach and available alternatives
+  -

 ** **